CenturyLinkCloud/PublicKB/Partners/support-escalation-process-for-partners.md

 ###Information for Submitting the Ticket

 Partners need to make sure they email the right email alias based on the urgency of the issue.
-You can use the ZenDesk for submitting tickets, the default priority for those tickets will be low.
+You can use the ZenDesk for submitting tickets, the default priority for those tickets will be normal.
 We recommend emailing.
 The following information needs to be provided while submitting a ticket:

 *	Partner Ticket Number (if tracked under a different number on your end)
 *	Customer Name and Alias